1882COYS/WinViate/README.md

 # WinViate

 ## What Is WinViate?
-WinViate (Windows Alleviation) is a Windows command line interface tool that includes tweaks that improve the performance of your PC.
-It is coded 100% in python using winreg to edit, create, and read windows registry keys, os to run cmd commands, shutil to edit, create, and read files, and subprocess to run powershell commands.
+WinViate (Windows Alleviation) is a Windows graphical user interface tool that includes tweaks that improve the performance of your PC.
+It is coded 100% in python using winreg to edit, create, and read windows registry keys, os to run cmd commands, shutil to edit, create, and read files, subprocess to run powershell commands, and PySimpleGUI for GUI.

 ## What Tweaks Are There?
-WinViate 1.0 consists of 44 tweaks, they are:
+WinViate 2.0.0 consists of 44 tweaks, they are:

     1 - Turn On Game Mode - Game mode is a Windows setting designed to improve performance when gaming 2 - Turn Off Notifications - Removes notifications